 Mistake #2: Training Without Proper Gear

-The second common mistake seen among beginner boxers is a failure to use the correct gear.
-When people ask “how can I do boxing training at home?”, most people resort to buying the cheapest equipment they can find.
+The second common mistake seen among beginner boxers is a failure to use the correct boxing equipment.
+When people ask “how can I do boxing training at home?”, most people buy the cheapest equipment they can find.

-While not breaking the bank on gear is important, failure to invest in solid equipment can be detrimental to workouts.
-Cheaper gear has a higher likelihood of falling apart and may lead to an injury if it falls apart at the wrong time.
+While not breaking the bank on gear is important, failure to invest in solid fitness equipment can be detrimental to workouts.
+Cheaper workout tools have a higher likelihood of falling apart and may lead to an injury if it falls apart at the wrong time.

 Tip #2: Invest In Quality Gear

-The second tip for seeing results from at-home boxing training is to invest in quality gear.
-There are two main pieces of equipment beginner boxers should invest in: boxing gloves and a heavy bag.
-Your boxing gloves need to provide solid wrist support for your strikes.
+The second tip for seeing results from at-home boxing training is to invest in quality boxing equipment.
+There are three main pieces of equipment beginner boxers should invest in: boxing gloves, hand wraps, and a heavy bag.
+Your boxing gloves need to provide solid hand and wrist support for your strikes.
+Hand wraps add an additional layer of protection for your knuckles and wrists.
 Additionally, investing in a sturdy heavy bag is important.
 It’s key to ensure that the heavy bag is not too hard, as this can lead to hand damage from striking the surface.
 You don’t need to pay a lot for quality boxing gear, but be sure that the items you purchase have great reviews and can last a long time.

 Mistake #3: Failing To Track Progress